digi2600/comfyui.workflow-Full-Image-Works/README.md

-   I have created a very large and, I think very unique workflow that is very advanced, but I am afraid it is advanced in some areas and missing some of the more basic parts.
+   I have created a very large and, I think, very unique workflow that is very advanced, but I am afraid it is advanced in some areas and missing some of the more basic parts.
 I have been making it by trial and error as I go along, and have made it really flexible.
 Most of the options have been designed with SDXL models in mind, but there are a few exceptions with FLUX, Inpaint, and Kandinsky5.<br>
-To give an example, I generaly use:
+To give an example, I generally use:
 <ul>
    <li>The SDXL based 'cyberrealisticPony_v141.safetensors'
       <ul>